 - Self-paced homeschool curricula – these programs are mastery-based curricula which are designed to let children completely master the topic through self-paced learning before they move on to the next topic.
 This is contrasted to spiral learning which is more often used in a classroom situation.

-One of the most common misconceptions about homeschooling is that it can lead to social isolation due to lack of socialization opportunities.
+One of the most common misconceptions about homeschooling is that it can lead to social isolation due to a lack of socialization opportunities.

 This is not usually true, and in reality, there are a variety of ways that homeschoolers can actively engage in social activities and foster healthy relationships with other students and members of their local community.

-In addition to these options, homeschoolers are encouraged to participate in organized meetups (like groups or homeschool co-ops) or forums where they can join groups for like-minded individuals or those who share similar interests.
+Here they can join groups for like-minded individuals or those who share similar interests.

 You can learn more about homeschool socialization here.